 In general, as a person gets older, their risk of having unhealthy cholesterol levels increases.

-However, females usually have lower LDL levels than males until they reach menopause, while males of any age generally have lower HDL levels than females.
+This correlation is particularly prevalent in males.
+Females usually have lower LDL cholesterol levels than males until they reach menopause.
+Conversely, males of any age generally have lower HDL levels than females.

-In addition to FH, some other health conditions can increase the risk of having unhealthy cholesterol levels.
-These include obesity and diabetes.
+In addition to FH, some other health conditions can increase a person’s risk of having unhealthy cholesterol levels.
+These conditions include obesity and diabetes.

 Obesity is linked to higher levels of LDL cholesterol, lower levels of HDL cholesterol, and higher levels of triglycerides.

-Diabetes increases LDL levels and decreases HDL levels.
+Diabetes increases LDL cholesterol levels and decreases HDL cholesterol levels.

-The following habits may increase the risk of having unhealthy cholesterol levels:
+The following habits may increase a person’s risk of high cholesterol levels:

 - heart attack